soundpress/RulesOfNYC/docs/c20/index.rst

     :header-rows: 1

     * - 35 RCNY § 59B-25(e)
-      - Fine: $350
+      - Fine: $250
       - Appearance NOT Required
 ~

-(f) Passenger Complaint Notification.
-Upon receipt of a Passenger complaint related to a Driver, a Base Owner must provide the Passenger with the "311" Commission complaint telephone number and inform the Passenger that only the TLC can suspend or revoke a Driver's TLC License.
+(f) Dispatching to Vehicles at Airports.
+A Base Owner must not dispatch a Vehicle parked or otherwise located at Kennedy Airport or La Guardia Airport unless the Vehicle is parked in an area other than the airport's designated passenger pick up locations.